Abortion laws in Europe - legal rollbacks and progress

 Anti-abortion campaigners in the staunchly Roman Catholic country said the definition of a health risk was too vague.

-The move to amend the country's abortion ban followed the case of an American woman who started miscarrying while on holiday in Malta last year, but was refused a termination because the foetus still had a heartbeat.
+The move to amend the country's abortion ban followed the case of an American woman who started miscarrying while on holiday in Malta in 2022 but was refused a termination because the foetus still had a heartbeat.
+She was eventually flown to Spain.

 Elsewhere in Europe, Liechtenstein, Monaco, Andorra and the Faroe Islands also retain strict abortion laws.

-SPAIN - Parliament approved legislation in February allowing girls aged 16 and 17 to have abortions without parental consent.
+SPAIN - Parliament approved legislation in 2023 allowing girls aged 16 and 17 to have abortions without parental consent.

 Spain's 2010 abortion reform allowed women to end unwanted pregnancies on demand within 14 weeks, or up to 22 weeks in cases of severe foetal abnormalities.

-GERMANY - Women can have an abortion until 12 weeks after conception, but must undergo counselling beforehand.
+GERMANY - Women can have an abortion until 12 weeks after conception but must undergo counselling beforehand.

 However, abortion remains in the criminal code in Germany and can technically lead to jail sentences of up to three years.

-Hungary is also among a dozen European countries that require women to undergo mandatory counselling before ending a pregnancy, a measure criticised by the World Health Organization.
+Hungary is among a dozen European countries that require women to undergo mandatory counselling before ending a pregnancy, a measure criticised by the World Health Organization.

 Until then, about 3,000 women a year travelled to Britain for terminations.